 Leverage customer testimonials and case studies

 Share testimonials and case studies.
-Specifically ones that talk about your customers’ real-life experiences and successes.
+Specifically, ones that talk about your customers’ real-life experiences and successes.
 Showcase how your products or services impacted them.
 Begin with the challenges they were trying to overcome.
 And end with the solutions that helped.

 Customer-led storytelling helps to establish credibility.
 It also shows audiences that they can achieve similar results.

-Create stories around a central character
+Create narratives around a central character

 Your story’s central character or persona should represent your target audience or ideal customer.
 Also, their motivations and challenges.